AmazingMonster/conceptrodon/docs/contents/metafunctions/omennivore/send.doc.md

 ## Implementation

-The implementation of `Send` utilizes partial template specialization to extract items from a packed vessel.
+`Omennivore::Send` uses partial template specialization to extract items from a packed vessel.
 We will showcase a simplified version that handles `Mold`.

 ```C++
 /**** Primary template ****/